 Once an inflammatory response is triggered, the body reacts by releasing a huge amount of moisture from the skin, which leads to the shredding of the outer skin layers, exposing the inner layers and altering the pH of the skin.
 This is what causes eczema damaged skin to become itchy, inflamed and raw.

-Frankie Kawakawa Balm is an intensive natural moisturiser containing zero water.
+Frankie Kawakawa Repair Balm is an intensive natural moisturiser containing zero water.
 This means our Kawakawa Balm is strong enough to create a long lasting barrier over the skin, trapping in the moisture that is trying to seep from the skin.
-This also allows the healing Kawakawa Balm actives enough time to do their job in repairing the itchy, inflamed skin.
+This also allows the healing Kawakawa Repair Balm actives enough time to do their job in repairing the itchy, inflamed skin.

 You may have tried many eczema creams and seen little difference.
 This is because the water content in most eczema creams means they are just not strong enough to create a lasting barrier on the skin - and the synthetic chemicals required to preserve conventional eczema creams are usually Eczema triggers in themselves.

-We recommended applying Frankie Kawakawa Balm 2-3 times a day to very eczema inflamed skin, and then once a day to help prevent future flare ups of eczema irritation.
+We recommend applying Frankie Kawakawa Balm 2-3 times a day to very eczema inflamed skin, and then once a day to help prevent future flare ups of eczema irritation.
 Always consult your Health Care Professional.

 There's more to native Kawakawa than meets the eye